OSAS/rh-events/2013/FOSDEM.md

 A small website running MediaWiki can happily fit on a single server, but the same software running at the Wikipedia scale is much more demanding.
-You need to deal with multiple database servers, webservers, load balancers, failover, networking configuration, IP address assignment and more.
+You need to deal with multiple database servers, web servers, load balancers, failover, networking configuration, IP address assignment and more.

 The Heat project allows you to describe all the resources and their